Shocking Donna Brazile expose drives Hillary camp into chaos, may throw crucial Virginia governor race to the GOP

 Donna Brazile's scathing review of Hillary Clinton’s failed 2016 presidential campaign sent more shock waves this weekend through the Democratic Party, with members eager to bury the Clinton era ahead of Tuesday’s key Virginia governor’s race and other upcoming elections.

-“Those telling me to shut up … I say go to hell.
+“Those telling me to shut up … I tell them, 'Go to hell.'
 I’m gonna tell my story,” Brazile, who ran the Democratic National Committee during the 2016 White House race, on Sunday told ABC’s “This Week.”

 Brazile roiled the political world on Thursday when she published excerpts in Politico of her upcoming book that detailed a 2015 money deal between the Clinton campaign and the DNC that made winning the party’s presidential nomination nearly impossible for any other Democratic candidate.

 NBC News published a memorandum Saturday detailing the joint-fundraising agreement that shows the Clinton camp would have input on such key DNC decisions as hiring and spending, in exchange for helping the group with its roughly $20 million debt.

 The memo also made clear that other potential candidates could enter into a similar agreement with the DNC.

 But Brazile suggested Sunday that the authority the Clinton camp had under the agreement went beyond “standard” joint-fundraising agreement and that a “separate,” undisclosed deal also existed.

-“I could not control pursestrings of the Democratic Party,” she said.
-“I become chair, and I tried writing a check for something that I raised money for, and I needed sign-off from Brooklyn.
-This wasn’t standard joint fundraising agreement. … They had separate memo of understanding.”
+“I could not control the purse strings of the Democratic Party,” she said.
+“I become chair, and I'm trying to write a check for something that I raised money (for.)
+And they're like, 'You have to get that signed off on from Brooklyn.'
+This wasn’t a standard joint fundraising agreement. … They had separate memo of understanding.”

 A review Saturday by The Washington Post of the book -- “Hacks: The Inside Story of the Break-ins and Breakdowns that Put Donald Trump in the White House” -- resulted in former Clinton campaign staffers on Saturday penning an open letter, disputing Brazile’s accusations that the campaign was tone-deaf to middle-class voters, acted with a false sense of “inevitability” and in the closing weeks had “the odor of failure.”